 In addition to images from spec shoots or previous professional work, your headshot should be included on your literal calling card, known in the industry as a comp card (also called composite card, z card, zed card, or sed card).
 In total, your comp card will have your modeling headshot plus three to five other photos.
 It should also include your stats and measurements, your modeling agency info if applicable, and your own contact information.
 A model’s comp card is far and away the best way to make a great first impression in the casting room.

-If you don’t have a manager or an agent who’s in direct contact with casting directors of various modeling projects, Backstage is the No. 1 trusted source and top casting platform—for over 50 years—to kick-start your career, land your next role, and get you discovered.
+If you're looking for modeling work without an agent or manager who’s in direct contact with casting directors of various modeling projects, Backstage is the No. 1 trusted source and top casting platform—for over 50 years—to kick-start your career, land your next role, and get you discovered.
 With us, you’re always getting reliable information and scam-free gigs.

 Backstage has several subscription options available, including annual and six-month subscriptions to our web content and weekly print magazine, and six-month and monthly web-only subscriptions.
 Visit backstage.com/accounts/subscribe to see which option best suits you.